zzeneg/stront/README.md

 #### VIK usage

-Built-in display and trackpad use the same interface, so any additional VIK module will have to replace one of them.
+Built-in display and trackpad use the same interface, so any additional VIK module will have to replace one of them (it's possible to combine other I2C modules with Azoteq).
 Depending on the size it can integrated into the cover or a standalone case.

 All possible connectors support VIK - FPC horizontal on the back, FPC vertical on the front and the breakout pins.

 ## Support

-If you like my work and want to support my future designs, please consider [sponsorship](https://github.com/sponsors/zzeneg), ordering from PCBWay using my shared projects - [Choc](https://www.pcbway.com/project/shareproject/Stront_low_profile_keyboard_85ec2664.html) and [MX/KS](https://www.pcbway.com/project/shareproject/Stront_MX_KS_33_keyboard_6a70e49a.html), or using [referral link](https://pcbway.com/g/3wpLAF) for signing up.
+If you like my work and want to support my future designs, please consider [sponsorship](https://github.com/sponsors/zzeneg), ordering from PCBWay using my shared projects - [Choc](https://www.pcbway.com/project/shareproject/Stront_low_profile_keyboard_85ec2664.html) or [MX38](https://www.pcbway.com/project/shareproject/Stront_MX_KS_33_keyboard_6a70e49a.html), or using [referral link](https://pcbway.com/g/3wpLAF) for signing up.

 #### Sponsors